Shadow5634/When2MeetHelper-1/README.md

 Bring your cursor on a time slot on the **right** table (i.e. the one labeled Group's Availability).
 Then hit the above keyboard shortcut and watch the magic happen!

+Note: It appears that some browsers (e.g.: Microsoft Edge) do not pick up the keyboard shortcut from the manifest file and requires user to manually update this by going into keyboard shortcuts panel of extensions.
+Be sure to verify that a shortcut exists for this extension after installation.

-Note: The extension is not on the chrome web store yet.
-You shall have to download these files and upload them as unpacked extension in developer mode at the chrome extensions website
+Note: Because chrome web store requires a registration fee I shall not be posting this on the chrome web store.
+In order to use the extension you will have to download these files and upload them as unpacked extension in developer mode at the chrome extensions website.
+Sorry for the inconvenience.

+## Next on the Tracker

+- Have a popup that lets the user edit the keyboard shortcut that triggers the extension.
+This is to prevent problems such as those on Edge

+- Try out the extension on different browsers to check compatibilty and issues.